Measles: Global Update

 2. Wash your hands frequently

 - Use alcohol-based hand sanitizer if soap and water are not available.
-It's a good idea to always keep some with you when you travel.
+Keep a bottle with you when you travel.

 - Cover your mouth and nose with your arm to reduce the spread of germs.